Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

 \section{Theoretical Properties of HiBSA}

 We start to present our main convergence results for the HiBSA.
-Our analysis will be divided into three cases according to the structure of couple term $f(x,y)$.
+Our analysis will be divided into three cases according to the structure of the coupling term $f(x,y)$.
 Separately considering different cases of \eqref{eq:problem} is necessary, since the analysis and convergence guarantees could be different.
 Note that throughout this section, we will assume that $g(y)$ is convex, but {\it not} strongly convex.
-In case $\ell(x,y)$ is strongly concave in $y$, the strong concave term will be absorbed into $f(x,y)$.
+In case $\ell(x,y)$ is strongly concave in $y$, the strongly concave term will be absorbed into $f(x,y)$.